cirosantilli/linux-cheat/od.md

 Here

-- `0x61` has an ascii representation as `a`.
+- `0x61` has an ASCII representation as `a`.
 - `0x0A` is an ASCII newline.

 Since it would be ugly to represent it as a lie break, and since it has a C backslash representation as `\n`, that is used.

 - `0x01` falls in neither of the above cases, so it is represented in octal as `001`.

-#-w
+#w

 Line width.